JuliaRegistries/General/README.md

 New packages must typically wait for the 3 day timer to expire before they are merged, either automatically by the bot or manually.
 This waiting period allows time for community comment and review, and to provide time to check things like:

-- the name is appropriate (e.g. "safe for work", not typosquatting, and fitting with the [Pkg naming guidelines](https://pkgdocs.julialang.org/v1/creating-packages/#Package-naming-guidelines))
+- the name is appropriate (e.g. "safe for work", not typosquatting, and fitting with the [Pkg naming guidelines][naming-guidelines])
 - the package is functional and non-empty
 - the code is not malicious (e.g. exploiting security vulnerabilities)
 - there is some form of README or documentation to enable users to use the package